 If you’ve got an Internet connection and a PC, laptop, smartphone, or tablet then there’s a huge collection of free music waiting for you at Spotify.
 You can find all your old favorites, see what’s trending, and follow others to discover great new tunes.
 It also lets you create playlists and share them with anyone, and if you don’t mind the odd ad, then the whole thing is free.
 Of course, the experience gets better if you are prepared to pay $10 a month to have those ads removed.

-A good deal is a good deal, and that’s why Spotify has more than 24 million active users.
+A good deal is a good deal, and that’s why Spotify has more than 83 million users.
 If you’re one of them, these helpful Spotify tips and tricks are just for you.

 The second way is to right-click on the song and choose “Add To Playlist–>New Playlist” in the right-click menu.